What Is the Paleo Lifestyle and Is It Right for You?

 What's NOT on the Menu

-While there are plenty of ways to get creative with the Paleo diet, it is a very restrictive diet, and it eliminates many of the foods that we typically eat.
+While there are plenty of ways to get creative with the Paleo lifestyle, it is a very restrictive diet, and it eliminates many of the foods that we typically eat.
 This can be difficult for some people to follow.

 - Processed foods